 An example of the rsync command would be:

 -a tells rsync to output as an archive,

 ~/ refers to your home directory as the source location, and

 OUTPUT_DIRECTORY should be replaced with the location of your external disk or your remotely mounted server.

 If you access your email through a web browser, manual backup is likely unnecessary, as the data is always being held on a remote computer.
 If you use a local client such as Thunderbird or Evolution, then the data may be stored in multiple locations (such the email server and other client devices), or only in one.
 If the IMAP protocol is used, the data is synchronized between all clients; if the POP protocol is used, then the data is only stored on the client where the email was viewed.

 Pros: All data is always on a remote server.

-Pros: Data is more secure, as it’s only in one location at any time
+Pros: Data is more secure, as it’s only in one location at any time.

 sudo apt install gnome-tweak-tool mousepad aptitude thunar

-Program configuration files can be found in many locations of the OS.
+System-wide program configuration files can be found in many locations of the OS.
 The most common location is the